AfeenaG/data-visualization-and-storytelling/data-storyboard-traffic-collisions/README.md

 # Final Storyboard
 ![Final Storyboard](../Design-Process/TheStoryOfAlvin-Final.png)

+# Key Learning Outcomes

+Through this project, I learned how to:

+Translate raw data into visual narratives

+Structure a story to guide audience interpretation

+Use visualizations as supporting elements within a narrative

+Balance storytelling and analytical accuracy

+This exercise reinforced the importance of context and narrative framing when presenting data insights to broader audiences.

+# Why Storyboarding Matters in Data Visualization

+Storyboarding is commonly used in journalism, product design, and film production to plan narratives.
+In the context of data analytics, it helps analysts:

+Plan how insights will unfold for the audience

+Identify which visualizations best support each stage of the story

+Ensure the final presentation communicates a clear and compelling message

+By integrating storytelling with analytics, data becomes more engaging, understandable, and impactful.

 # Reflections (Lessons Learned)
 - stickmen sketches should be substituted for actual animation
 - use actual data in charts (not within project scope)